-As I got through the security checkpoint n met back up with my mother, I saw a familiar gentlemen sitting on the bench at the end of the aisle.
+As I got through the security checkpoint & met back up with my mother, I saw a familiar gentlemen sitting on the bench at the end of the aisle.
 He was adorned in a dark brown overcoat n a classic rimmed brown hat.
 His posture was of a tired man holding on to his patence n virtutre as if it was engrained within his essence.

 I don’t know the good reverend.
-He could tell me from Adam but fir the fact that Adam was Mesopotamian and I more than likely am not.
+He could tell me from Adam but for the fact that Adam was Mesopotamian and I more than likely am not.
 I nodded politely; he nodded back.
 Ships passing in the night.

 I often consider “signs” signs the metaphysical equivalent of buying a new car and then noticing how many other people own the same car web you’re on the road, but these things I notice make me feel better.